The Darkhold: Explained

 Open the Book of the Damned, if you dare...

 It’s a well-traveled book, and it has been at the center of more than its fair share of dramatic episodes over the centuries.
 For example, it was used to create the first vampire.
 Back when Atlantis was still above water, a warrior named Kull killed the dark sorcerer Thulsa Doom.
 Doom’s followers, the Darkholders, then used a spell from the book to create Varnae, the first vampire.
 But, as one would expect of a creature of the night, Varnae turned on his creators when they tried to command him and used the book to start creating more vampires.
-There were also points in the Darkhold’s history when it was used in attempts to destroy the vampire kind.

 In the following centuries, the book was passed through the hands of sages, priests, and scholars.
 By the Middle Ages, Mephisto was using it to imprison a demon named Darklove.